 Allocation of the above will be based on students' academic performance and aptitude, subjected to the availability of school resources.
 A good pass in the respective lower secondary subjects is required to read Pure Geography, Pure Sciences and Additional Mathematics.

-Optional 7th subject:

-- For Option C, students may choose to take Additional Mathematics as a 7th subject. - For Option D, students may choose to take either Additional Mathematics or Principles of Accounts as a 7th subject.
+Optional 7th subject: For Option B to D, students may choose to take Additional Mathematics as a 7th subject.